Yohan460/go-jamf-api/api/docs/ComputerInventoryCollectionPreferences.md

 `func (o *ComputerInventoryCollectionPreferences) HasUseUnixUserPaths() bool`

 HasUseUnixUserPaths returns a boolean if a field has been set.

+### GetCollectUnmanagedCertificates

+`func (o *ComputerInventoryCollectionPreferences) GetCollectUnmanagedCertificates() bool`

+GetCollectUnmanagedCertificates returns the CollectUnmanagedCertificates field if non-nil, zero value otherwise.

+### GetCollectUnmanagedCertificatesOk

+`func (o *ComputerInventoryCollectionPreferences) GetCollectUnmanagedCertificatesOk() (*bool, bool)`

+GetCollectUnmanagedCertificatesOk returns a tuple with the CollectUnmanagedCertificates field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCollectUnmanagedCertificates

+`func (o *ComputerInventoryCollectionPreferences) SetCollectUnmanagedCertificates(v bool)`

+SetCollectUnmanagedCertificates sets CollectUnmanagedCertificates field to given value.

+### HasCollectUnmanagedCertificates

+`func (o *ComputerInventoryCollectionPreferences) HasCollectUnmanagedCertificates() bool`

+HasCollectUnmanagedCertificates returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)